3 Nurturing your future

 Sacrificing sleep, socialising, exercise and time-out to recharge your batteries can make you less productive, especially in the longer term.

 I’m not saying don’t work hard.
-Like Paul Nurse, I am arguing that you shouldn’t work too hard:
+Like Paul Nurse in figure 3.12, I am arguing that you shouldn’t work too hard.
+So work hard but don’t overwork.
+Overworking will literally kill you.
+(Ro 2021)

-If you’re making to many sacrifices to get the grades you want, ask yourself, is it really worth it.
+If you’re making too many sacrifices to get the grades you want, ask yourself: is it really worth it?
 See section 1.6, 2.4.1 and read Is a first class degree really that important?
-You may need to recalibrate your relationship and expectations of work to either recover from burnout, or stop burning out in the first place (Santos 2022)
+You may need to recalibrate your relationship and expectations of work to either recover from burnout, or stop burning out in the first place (Santos 2022a)

 If you are affected by mental ill health, particularly anxiety or depression, it can be hard: